 As we age our ability to balance and stabilize ourselves diminishes.
 This is a far more serious problem than most people realize.
 While chronic disease sets us up for a diminished healthspan, injuries sustained as the result of a fall and the downtime to recover from those injuries significantly affect our health and longevity.
 Diminishing our fall risk starts with an active balance training program.
 These do not need to be elaborate gym-based programs.
 This post went into far more detail on the benefits of balance training.

-There are plenty of balance exercises we can perform in the comfort of our home.
+We can perform plenty of balance exercises in the comfort of our home.
 Standing on one leg for 30 seconds can be challenging enough.
-When that becomes easy, perturb the system, start to move your arms around while one leg is raised.
+When that becomes easy, perturb the system and start to move your arms around while one leg is raised.
 You will notice an improvement in your balance and control within a few weeks.
 Switch legs every minute.
-Carry small cans or 1 pound weights in your hands when bodyweight alone becomes too easy.
+Carry small cans or 1-pound weights in your hands when body weight alone becomes too easy.
 You will feel more surefooted and confident after these exercises.
 Your fall risk will diminish with this program, and you will have diminished the risk of injury after a fall with your resistance exercise program.

 Which exercise is best?

 Simply put, the best exercise is the one that you will enjoy and continue pursuing because you enjoy it.
 Different exercises offer different benefits.
 Research shows that we only need to walk for 15-20 minutes a day to start to see the benefits of exercise.
-For many of us that might be enough.
+For many of us, that might be enough.
 For others, it will not be.
 Many love to swim.
 Swimming provides an excellent combined aerobic and resistance-based exercise.
-You will maintain muscle mass, improve your heart function, lower your blood pressure, lower your cholesterol, and improve your glucose management with any aerobic exercise program.
+You will maintain muscle mass, improve your heart function, lower your blood pressure and cholesterol, and improve your glucose management with any aerobic exercise program.
 Cycling, as well as running, are also great exercise programs.
-They offer the same benefits of other aerobic exercises, but you will still need to work on balance and resistance exercises.
+They offer the same benefits as other aerobic exercises, but you must still work on balance and resistance exercises.

 “Should I rest?”: Well, Rest Is a Relative Term

 “You should rest.”
 How many times have you heard that?
 From an orthopedic perspective, the term rest is a relative term.
-If you are used to running 30 miles/ week and something bothers you then “rest” might mean running on 10-15 miles per week.
-If you’re used to running 10-minute miles then you may need to run 12-minute miles.
+If you are used to running 30 miles/ week and something bothers you, then “rest” might mean running 10-15 miles weekly.
+If you’re used to running 10-minute miles, you may need to run 12-minute miles.
 The same goes for resistance training.
-Absolute rest and ceasing all activities is almost never necessary.
+Absolute rest and ceasing all activities is seldom necessary.
 You will lose the aerobic or strength benefits of your training very rapidly.
-A few weeks of no activity and you are set back months in terms of the level you were training at.
+After a few weeks of no activity, you are set back months regarding your training level.

 The consequences of even a few weeks of inactivity or rest are dramatic.
-Your body’s chemistry changes, your muscle change, and your heart and lungs decondition significantly.
+Your body’s chemistry changes, your muscles change, and your heart and lungs decondition significantly.

 Should I insist on an MRI?

-As we age our joints and the internal structures such as our rotator cuff in our shoulder and our meniscus in our knee will also change with age.
-Virtually no one over the age of 45 has an MRI of the knee, shoulder, or back that will be interpreted as being normal.
-That means that your MRI will show something is “torn”, or better put- worn out.
+As we age, our joints and internal structures, such as the rotator cuff in our shoulder and the meniscus in our knee, will also change with age.
+Virtually no one over the age of 55 has an MRI of the knee, shoulder, or back that will be interpreted as being “normal.”
+That means that your MRI will likely show something is “torn,” or, better put- worn out.
 And in all likelihood, whatever is on your MRI now was there before your knee or shoulder started hurting.
 It is very hard for many people to grasp this concept.

-Hopefully, my radiology colleagues will start to use the term “age-appropriate” change, as opposed to the term degenerative tear.
-That will lessen the emotional burden of thinking that something is torn inside your joint.
+Hopefully, my radiology colleagues will start to use the term “age-appropriate” change instead of the term degenerative tear.
+That will lessen the emotional burden of thinking something is torn inside your joints.
 The research on degenerative meniscus tears in the knee and degenerative rotator cuff tears in the shoulder shows that the vast majority of these will not require surgery.
 Most people (not all) will respond to a course of physiotherapy.

 Does Exercise Cause Arthritis?